-AGENDA FOR NOVEMBER 17, 2021
+AGENDA FOR NOVEMBER 1, 2021

-Nothing to report.

 New Business:

-The next scheduled meeting of the Planning Commission will be held on Monday, December 6June 7,
+The next scheduled meeting of the Planning Commission will be held on Monday, December 6,

 The Sugarloaf Logistics and Blue Rock Construction Zoning Appeal requested its matter to be reviewed by the Zoning Hearing Board at the November 22, 2021 meeting.
 Henry Mleczynski, Zoning Officer, requested the meeting begin at 6 pm.